(253) 544-4032

 • Dip a clean sponge into the cleaning solution and wipe over the grid pattern of the rug

-• Clean the sponge with water regularly
+• Rinse the sponge with water regularly while wiping.

 DON’T Let Moisture Set In